-The revision of the false start disqualification limit calculated from the historical data relevant to gender resulted in both thresholds exceeding the 100 ms limit.
-Male event data proposes a revised limit of 115 ms while the female event data is suggestive of a limit of 119 ms.
+The revision of the false start disqualification limit calculated from the historical data relevant to sex resulted in both thresholds exceeding the current 100 ms limit.
+Male event data proposes a revised limit of 115 ms while the female event data suggests a limit of 119 ms.

 Discussion

 The 95% confidence interval for the median of the entire data shows a lower bound of 122 ms, 22 ms above the threshold set down by the IAAF.
 For a 100 m sprinter 22 ms can be a significant advantage.
-For example in the 2012 Olympic Games in London the winning margin between the first and second athletes in the women’s 100 m event was only 30 ms, at 10 m/s a 30 ms difference represents a 30 cm advantage.
+For example, in the 2012 Olympic Games in London the winning margin between the first and second athletes in the women’s 100 m event was only 30 ms, and at typical velocity of 10 m/s this difference represents a 30 cm advantage.
 Thus an improved start regime could be the winning or losing of a 100 m sprint, particularly if the 100 ms threshold is indeed subject to not detecting valid false starts.

 Ruling Periods

-The median and 95% confidence band for each ruling period shown in Table 1 suggests shifts in the distributions of the RTs of athletes in periods after a rule change of approximately 5 ms for males and 7.5 ms for females.
+The median and 95% confidence band for each ruling period shown in Table 1 indicates shifts in the distributions of the RTs of athletes in periods after a rule change of approximately 5 ms for males and 7.5 ms for females.
 While the shift in RTs of sprinters after the rule change in 2004 is not particularly noticeable in Figure 1, a noticeable shift does appear after the rule change in January 2010.
-Figure 2 panels A and B, suggest that in the case of ruling periods, the EMGD for male and female athletes have an increasing trend over time.
+Figure 2 panels A and B, suggest that for ruling periods, the EMGD of male and female athletes have an increasing trend over time.
 It is evident in both sexes that a shift over time has occurred with a significant shift in the distribution density after the automatic disqualification ruling in January 2010.
 The sex difference can also be identified as panels A and B of Figure 2 are on the same scale, with the females densities being shifted further to the right.
-The probability of observing a reaction time of greater than 120 ms increases for males and females relative to the ruling periods.
+The probability of observing a reaction time greater than 120 ms increases for males and females relative to the ruling periods.
 The probability of observations greater than 120 ms following the introduction of the automatic disqualification rule in 2010 is 1, regardless of gender.
-This is suggestive that the true reaction time limit of athletes recorded using the current technology is in the region of 120 ms, some 20 ms above the enforced threshold.
+This suggests that the true reaction time limit of athletes recorded using the current technology is in the region of 120 ms, some 20 ms above the enforced threshold.

 Competition Rounds

 A comparison of the RTs in first round heats and finals is shown in panels C and D of Figure 2.
-A reduction of the RTs in finals may suggest that athletes are more willing to engage in predicting the starter's pistol when a medal is on the line.
+A reduction of the RTs in finals suggests that athletes are more likely to anticipate the start signal when the race is more important.
 A shift to the left indicating a decrease in RT is evident in both cases, thus suggesting that athletes are more likely to take risks in finals than in first round heats.
 The sex difference can be identified as the plots are on the same scale, with the females densities being shifted further to the right.
 The probabilistic approach for the difference between RTs greater than 120 ms in first rounds and finals only shows a relative difference for female athletes, this may be due to the fact that males are willing to take a risk at all levels whereas women require a significant incentive to take that risk, as discussed in Whitley, Nelson et al. (1999).

 Sex Difference